ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 We prefer package regular contributors to be organization members rather than outside collaborators because it's more [welcoming](https://devdevguide.netlify.app/collaboration.html#welcoming-collaborators-to-ropensci).
 In practice, it means they can [publicize their organization membership](https://docs.github.com/en/enterprise-server@3.2/admin/user-management/managing-organizations-in-your-enterprise/configuring-visibility-for-organization-membership) on their GitHub profile.

-Now, in our case organization members have [no base permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/setting-base-permissions-for-an-organization).
+Now, in our case, organization members have [no base permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/setting-base-permissions-for-an-organization).
 Other organizations might choose to let every organization member have write access to all repositories.
 Additional member privileges can be [tweaked](https://docs.github.com/en/organizations/managing-organization-settings) (repository creation, issue deletion, etc.).

 We add members to repositories via [GitHub teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams).